Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Reconstructing Six Dimensions

 \section{Reconstructing Six Dimensions}

-We have seen that the five-dimensional path integral based on the Lagrangian (\ref{eq: Lagrangian}) leads to a theory with an $SU(1,3)\times U(1)$ symmetry that acts non-trivially on a Kaluza-Klein like tower of operators obtained by inserting instantons.
+We have seen that the five-dimensional path integral based on the Lagrangian (\ref{eq: Lagrangian}) leads to a theory with an $SU(1,3)\times U(1)$ symmetry that acts non-trivially on a Kaluza-Klein-like tower of operators obtained by inserting instantons.
 Furthermore the associated \ward{} identities are naturally solved by the Fourier modes of a conformally compactified six-dimensional conformal field theory with the role of Kaluza-Klein momentum replace by instanton number.
 Thus we now would like to reconstruct the correlators of a six-dimensional theory from the five-dimensional path integral.

 Owing to the $2\pi$ interval over which $x^+$ runs, such an interpretation requires the eigenvalues of $P_+$ to take discrete integer values \cite{Lambert:2020zdc}.
 This is indeed the case, so long as $k\in\mathbb{Z}$.
-Then, $\tilde{\delta}_{P_+}\left( \I_n(x)\fOp(x) \right)=ikn\,\I_n(x)\fOp(x)$, which precisely identifies $\I_n(x)\fOp(x)$ as the $(kn)^\text{th}$ Fourier mode of some six-dimensional operator.
+Then, $\tilde{\delta}_{P_+}\fOp_n(x) =ikn\,\fOp_n(x)$, which precisely identifies $\I_n(x)\fOp(x)$ as the $(kn)^\text{th}$ Fourier mode of some six-dimensional operator.
 In particular, a choice of $k= 1$ allows for the realisation of the full spectrum of Fourier modes on the conformal compactification, while higher $k$ corresponds to a $\mathbb{Z}_{k}$ orbifold thereof.

-One of the virtues of introducing instanton operators $\I_n(x)$ is that we can use a single path integral formulation to encapsulate not just one but all topological sectors of the theory.
-In particular, we can form a coherent state of Fourier modes, and so define the notion of a six-dimensional operator in our theory.
+We can now form a coherent state of Fourier modes, and so define the notion of a six-dimensional operator in our theory.
 We can then ask when such operators can be interpreted as those of a six-dimensional conformal field theory.